pojntfx/r3map/README.md

 <details>
   <summary>Expand instructions</summary>

-To demonstrate the migration, a seeder can now be started like this (with the migrating being instructed to seed by providing `--laddr`), and should output the following; see the [full code of the example for more, which covers both the seeder and the leecher](./cmd/r3map-example-migration/main.go):
+To demonstrate the migration, a seeder can now be started like this (with the migrator being instructed to seed by providing `--laddr`), and should output the following; see the [full code of the example for more, which covers both the seeder and the leecher](./cmd/r3map-example-migration/main.go):

 ```shell
 $ sudo modprobe nbd # This is only necessary once, and loads the NBD kernel module